sharmine-s/sql-databases/sql_bites/02_using_psql.md

 *The `-h` option specifies the IP address of the machine PostgreSQL runs on.
 Here, we use `127.0.0.1`, since it's the local IP address of your own machine, on which PostgreSQL runs.*

+### If the above fails

+If you get an error similar to `connection to server at "127.0.0.1", port 5432 failed: FATAL: database "leoht" does not exist`  - you can use the `createdb` command to create the default database `psql` tries to connect to, which is named after your macOS system username.

+For example, my macOS username is `leoht`, so I'd run the bash command: `createdb leoht` - this should fix the connection error.

 ## Creating a database

 Remember that a **database is a collection of related tables**.
 Usually you will have one database (at least) for each project.